liteacz/php-data-transfer/README.md

 <?php
 $user = $client->getUser();

-// How do you access user's name?
+// How do we access user's name?
 // Like this?
 echo $user['name'];